 Formalizing the identification of complex genetic interactions captured many of the effects that had been readily-apparent by manual examination of the fitness landscapes, while yielding additional effects.
 For example, yor1∆ was found to have no main effect under benomyl, to have a positive genetic interaction with pdr5∆ and, surprisingly, to have a negative genetic interaction with snq2∆ (Fig 3C, Data S6).
 In camptothecin, pdr5∆ and snq2∆ each had a minor individual negative effect on resistance, and a strong negative interaction was observed between them (Fig 3C, Data S6).

 Formal complex genetic interaction analysis allowed finer parsing of the relationship between genes involved in a higher-order interaction.
 For example, the striking mitoxantrone sensitivity of the snq2∆ pdr5∆ ybt1∆ yor1∆ quadruple mutant was modelled as the combination of small marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆ pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene {snq2∆, pdr5∆, ybt1∆, yor1∆} negative interaction (reflecting the fact that the quadruple mutant is more sensitive than would be expected given the observed resistance of any of the three-deletion subset genotypes; Fig 3C, Data S6).
 Together, these complex negative genetic interaction patterns suggest that the four genes enable mitoxantrone efflux in parallel.
 A similar ‘parallel action’ genetic interaction pattern was observed for {pdr5∆, snq2∆, yor1∆} in cisplatin (Fig 3C, Data S6).
-The multi-knockout resistance phenotype in fluconazole was modelled (in addition to one- and two- gene effects), as the combination of three positive three-gene interactions (all three-knockout combinations of {yor1∆, snq2∆, ybt1∆, ycf1∆} except snq2∆ ybt1∆ ycf1∆ - Fig 3C).
-The resistance resulting from these multi-knockout combinations depends on the presence of PDR5, which was modelled as three two-way negative interactions: {pdr5∆, snq2∆}, {pdr5∆, ycf1∆}, and {pdr5∆, yor1∆}.

 Objectively modeling the ABC transporter system